CSaratakij/MainBlog/content/projects/Doppelganger.md

 In the end, it's coming together nicely.

-The game took about 10 minutes to finish if player know how to solve those puzzle.
+The game took about 10 minutes to finish if player know how to solve those puzzles.

 Not too long and not too short for the game session.